ChamanAgrawal/Sparse-and-Functional-PCA/README.md

 Sparse and Functional PCA with L1 penalty,

 ## Rank one approximation
-This program uses EIgen C++ library you can install it with ` sudo apt install libeigen3-dev `
+This program uses Eigen C++ library you can install it with ` sudo apt install libeigen3-dev `